CMS Guidelines Overview: 6 Types Of Incidents Your CMS Emergency Preparedness Plan Must Cover

 Biological hazards include viruses, bacteria and fungi, as well as parasitic worms and some plants.
 Common diseases caused by the mentioned biological agents include bacterial, fungal, viral and parasitic diseases.
 The best way your organization or facility can control and remain free from biological hazards is to reduce or eliminate exposure.

 Misuse of chemicals such as cleaning and disinfecting agents, laboratory chemicals, medical gases, anesthetic agents, as well as cytotoxic drugs and pharmaceutical substances can cause health effects to facility personnel and patients, physical hazards like a flammable, explosive or oxidizing chemical, or impact the environment if stored or disposed incorrectly.
-Evaluate what types of chemicals are used and stored in your facility or office and enforce proper handling and storage procedures to ensure the employee and patient safety.
+Evaluate what types of chemicals are used and stored in your facility or office and enforce proper handling and storage procedures to ensure the safety of employees and patients.

 The World Health Organization (WHO) reports that an estimated seven million health workers are exposed to radiation in excess of background levels.
 Annually, there are more than 3.6 billion X-ray examinations, 37 million nuclear imaging procedures, and 7.5 million radiotherapy procedures occurring worldwide.
 Radiation of this magnitude can produce gene mutation and chromosomal alteration, delayed and improper cell division, metabolism interference, and various types of cancer.